xoxoaseka/PUI2017_fl1210/HW5_fl1210/README.md

 Thanks for Yukun explained the meaning of weights in WLS function to me.

-Downloaded data from websites.

-Plotted scatter plots to show the relationship between variables.
+In this assignment, I plotted scatter plots to show the relationship between different variables.

-Used linear regrattion to fit the number of mass shootings per person as a function of average total all civilian firearms per person.
+I used linear regrattion to fit the number of mass shootings per person as a function of average total all civilian firearms per person.